Top Day Trips From Tokyo:

-Getting To The Park From Tokyo: Train to Nagano followed by a 40 minute bus ride and a 30 minute hike.
+Getting To The Monkey Park From Tokyo: Train to Nagano followed by a 40-minute bus ride and a 30-minute hike.
 Rating as a Side Trip From Tokyo: 7.5 out of 10; a solid 9 out of 10 in the peak of Winter.
 Website: HERE.

 7. Kawagoe City (30-45 Minutes):

 If you are a fan of Japanese history you may want to visit the Kitain Temple which known for its 533 Buddha statues.
 The temple inspired third Tokugawa Shogun to take his reception hall and study from Edo Castle and move them here in the 1600s.
-They are the only rooms remaining from the castle which later burned down, although the foundation is preserved in present day Tokyo.
-If you are visiting during Sakura cherry blossom season we highly suggest taking a flat boat river tour near the Hikawa Shrine as the pink flowered branch hang over the water..
+They are the only rooms remaining from the castle which later burned down, although the foundation is preserved in present-day Tokyo.
+If you are visiting during Sakura cherry blossom season we highly suggest taking a flatboat river tour near the Hikawa Shrine as the pink flowered branches hang over the water.